 .
 The component includes an input element for selecting a PDF file and a button to trigger the conversion process.
 When a file is selected, the handleFileInput()

-function is called, which reads the file and converts it to a Base64-encoded string using a FileReader.
+method is invoked, which reads the file and uses a FileReader to convert it to a Base64-encoded string.
 The Base64-encoded string is then displayed in a textarea element.

 import { Component } from '@angular/core'; import { HttpClient } from '@angular/common/http'; @Component({ selector: 'app-pdf-to-base64', template: ` <input type="file" (change)="handleFileInput($event)" accept=".pdf" /> <button (click)="convertToBase64()">Convert to Base64</button> <div *ngIf="base64String"> <h3>Base64-encoded PDF content:</h3> <textarea rows="10">{{ base64String }}</textarea> </div> `, }) export class PdfToBase64Component { base64String: string | null = null; constructor(private http: HttpClient) {} handleFileInput(event: any): void { const file = event.target.files[0]; if (file) { this.convertFileToBase64(file); } } convertFileToBase64(file: File): void { const reader = new FileReader(); reader.onload = (event: any) => { this.base64String = event.target.result.split(',')[1]; }; reader.readAsDataURL(file); } convertToBase64(): void { // Perform additional operations if needed } }